-8 Let's write what is the best wa nformation given in this worksheet, ay to stay healthy?
-In the for a healthy meal? ۱ Why is fibre important in your diet?
-Give two reasons.
-Your mother has asked you to pack your lunch box.
-Fill in the table and say what three foods you will pack and why.
-Use the information in the pamphlet to help you.
-Food type Reason In addition to eating a balanced d diet, what else should you do to keep healthy?
-Give the pamp ohlet a title.
-Match the words i in bold on the left with their meaning on the right.
-Let's write balanced fibre waste products Ç A Pa unrefined undigested remainder of food May is about permission.
-1 Use these words in in the sentences below.
-Can is about ability. ı Let's write May can must Must is about doing something that the speaker I know I occer and tennis well.
-I now choose one sport. n't like spinach but I am not a goo make a salad. ٦ Teacher: Sign: Date: - W 19 1000
+Let's write Which food gro what is the best wa offormation given in this worksheet, ay to stay healthy?
+It for a healthy meal?
+Set?
+Give two reasons. ck your lunch box.
+Fill in the table and say what three the information in the pamphlet to help you.
+Reason In addition to e hlet a title. diet, what else should you do to keep healthy? in bold on the left with their meaning on the right.
+Let's write balanced fibre digest waste products unrefined unprocessed; organic; natural roughage correctly proportioned Let's write I know I I know you dor I am not a good I have a chocolo play so n't like spinach but Can is about ability.
+Must is about doing something that the speaker thinks is necessary.
+Deccer and tennis well.
+I now choose one sport.
+Tail flot a good COOK BULLY FLOY 19